apache/nuttx/configs/saml21-xplained/README.txt

        an 'unsigned long int'.
 If this error occurs, then you may need to toggle the value of CONFIG_CXX_NEWLONG.

+    4. WARNING: This info comes from the SAMD20 Xplained README.
+I have not tried the I/O1 module on the SAML21!

-    4. If the I/O1 module is connected to the SAML21 Xplained Pro, then support for the SD card slot can be enabled by making the following changes to the configuration.
+       If the I/O1 module is connected to the SAML21 Xplained Pro, then support for the SD card slot can be enabled by making the following changes to the configuration.
 These changes assume that the I/O1 modules is connected in EXT1.
 Most of the modifications necessary